oasisprotocol/oasis-core-ledger/README.md

 It provides:

-- Oasis Core signer plugin for Ledger devices.
+- Oasis Core signer plugin for Ledger wallets.
-- CLI for running helper commands, e.g. list ledger devices.
+- CLI for running helper commands, e.g. showing an account address or listing Ledger wallets.

 ## Documentation